yddesai/Distributed-Memory-Allocator/README.md

 ```

 ### Commands and Usage
+After running the client code, enter the memory capacity on the that particular client or node.

 Client Commands
 - distribute: Upload a JSON file for distribution to connected nodes.
 - metrics: Display current system metrics, including storage usage and connection status.